ufs-community/uwtools/docs/shared/validate_namelist.rst

 Before the namelist file is written, its proposed content will be validated against the appropriate schema.
-This can be suppressed by setting ``validate: false`` in the ``namelist:`` block.
+This can be suppressed by setting ``validate: false`` in the UW YAML configuration block for the namelist.